tonythomas01/gdrive-to-commons/README.md

    $ eval "$(pyenv virtualenv-init -)"
    $ pyenv install 3.5.3
    $ eval "$(pyenv init -)"
    ```

 4. navigate into the repository by running the following command in terminal:
    ```
    $ cd gdrive_to_commons
    ```
-   Now the user is in the gdrive_to_commons directory and all the following commands are run in this directory.
+   Now you are in the `gdrive_to_commons` directory and all the following commands are run in this directory.

-5. Create pyenv-virtualenv by running the following command in terminal
+5. Create pyenv-virtualenv by running the following command in terminal:
    ```
    gdrive_to_commons/$ pyenv virtualenv 3.5.3 gdrive-env-3.5.3
    ```